civican/legisinfo/44-1/bills/C-59/bill_text.md

     the balance of the FHSA is transferred to a RRSP or RRIF of the survivor or distributed to the survivor in accordance with subsection (14), by the end of the year following the year of death; or

-    the survivor is not a qualifying individual **at that time**, in which case the balance of the FHSA is to be transferred to a **FHSA**, RRSP or RRIF of the survivor, or distributed to the survivor in accordance with subsection (14), by the end of the year following the year of death.
+    the survivor is not a qualifying individual at that time, in which case the balance of the FHSA is to be transferred to a FHSA, RRSP or RRIF of the survivor, or distributed to the survivor in accordance with subsection (14), by the end of the year following the year of death.

   **(10)** Paragraph 146.6(15)(a) of the Act is replaced by the following: